 I offer myself to Almighty God, by the help of the Holy Spirit, with the love of the Lay Community of Saint Benedict, to live holy communion, create holy space and offer holy service in the ways in which my circumstances allow.

 Is membership for life?

 No, but it can be.
-We have a few who have been members since the Community was founded 50 years ago.
+We have a few who have been members since the Community was founded in 1971.
 However, recognising that circumstances change, all we ask is for members to commit themselves annually to the community.

 Is there a joining fee or annual subscription?

 No. We are a community of people joined together by our community values.
 We do have monetary expenses such as salaries for staff and community members are asked to contribute to the running of the community in ways in which their circumstances allow for example through prayer, giving their time and giving financially.